Standard of Value

 Why is that the Case?

 I will be presenting a series of articles explaining why, what the specific differences are, and the potential impact those differences could have on the valuation of a closely held business under the supposedly same standard of value.
-The first such issue is addressed in the following article by my partner, Nancy Fannon, on the topic of valuing a pass-through entity (“PTE”).
+The first such issue is addressed in the following article by, Nancy Fannon, on the topic of valuing a pass-through entity (“PTE”).
 Nancy recently testified in the tax court case involving the Estate of Michael Jackson, on behalf of the estate, on this very issue.
 She has also written two books on the subject and is considered a subject matter expert by her peers.

 Learn more about Nancy Fannon’s book on the valuation of pass-through entities, Taxes and Value: The Ongoing Research and Analysis Relating to the S Corporation Valuation Puzzle, published in April 2015.